AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## How do I apply for an ICP filing for my domain name after I purchase an ECS instance?

 For each ECS instance, you can apply for a limited quantity of service identification numbers for ICP filings.
-For more information, see [t14213.md\#]().
+For more information, see [Prepare and check the instance and access information]().

 ## An ECS instance fails to load the kernel to start.
 What do I do?